Johnny Depp has played a range of roles from an infamous pirate to a scandalous wizard.

 The resulting effect is a fusion of dewy citrus that is crisp, sweet and clean.

-There are also undertones of fresh laundry that underpin the overall essence of this product.
+There are also undertones of fresh laundry underpinning the fragrance.

 Regardless of the fact that this cologne follows the name of the original 1966’s classic cologne, it is in a widely different collection.

 Eau Sauvage, the original cologne, is also still in circulation and was relaunched by Dior in 2009.

 However, these colognes could not be more different.
 Whilst Eau Sauvage definitely focuses on the heritage of the fashion house, the more recent fragrance is far bolder in its composition.

 The only similarities between these products is the name and a couple of ingredients.

 François Demachy is renowned for having a strong nose that is able to detect and produce the finest blends of cologne.

 He has worked on numerous fragrances with Dior ranging from Fahrenheit to Dior Homme, as well as producing numerous variations of both Eau Sauvage and Sauvage by Dior.

 Conversely to the 1966 classic version of this cologne, which contained aromatic citrus elements, the modern version is a far more simplistic spin on the conventional approach.